mac-romel-noble/BeautyMNL-Mac-Noble-Search/README.md

 ### `RxSwift`
 * Powerful tool for reactive programming but in this project used simply to debounce keystrokes from the searchbar.

+## Notable features
+* Clean UI
+* Localized formats for prices and dates
+* Video playback of movie trailers